 - Systemic conditions, including lupus, cancer and pregnancy.

-- HUS is a rare disorder with an annual incidence of 6.1 cases per 100,000 children aged under 5 years (compared with an overall incidence of 1 to 2 cases per 100,000).
+- Haemolytic uraemic syndrome is a rare disorder with an annual incidence of 6.1 cases per 100,000 children aged under 5 years (compared with an overall incidence of 1 to 2 cases per 100,000).

-- Over 90% of cases in children are secondary to infection.
-Approximately 15% of cases of E. coli O157 infection will develop HUS.
-The development of HUS may occur up to two weeks after the initial onset of symptoms and may develop after apparent recovery from the initial acute illness.
+- The development of HUS may occur up to two weeks after the initial onset of symptoms and may develop after apparent recovery from the initial acute illness.
 Cases may be sporadic or occur as part of larger outbreaks.
-The largest documented outbreak in England occurred in Cumbria in 1999 and was associated with pasteurised milk.
-It affected 114 people.
+Scotland has one of the largest incidences of VTEC outbreaks in the world.
+These outbreaks are often traced to butchers.

 - About 10% of HUS cases are atypical and are not caused by Shiga toxin-producing bacteria or streptococci.
 Patients without evidence of underlying infection should be fully investigated, in particular looking for complement gene mutations.